Raffaella Reggi

-Raffaella Reggi ([raffaˈɛlla ˈreddʒi]; born 27 November 1965) is a former professional tennis player from Italy.
+Raffaella Reggi ([raffaˈɛlla ˈreddʒi]; born 27 November 1965) is an Italian TV pundit and former professional tennis player.

 Career

+Reggis started playing tennis at age 5 and attended Nick Bollettieri's school in Florida.
 As a junior, Reggi won the Orange Bowl 16 and under in 1981.
 She was a member of the Continental Players Cup Team in 1982.

 Reggi won the mixed doubles title at the US Open in 1986, partnering Sergio Casal.
-She was a singles quarter-finalist at the French Open in 1987, and reached a career-high singles ranking of World No. 13 in 1988.
+She was a singles quarter-finalist at the French Open in 1987, and reached a career-high singles ranking of world No. 13 in 1988.
 One of the highlights of her career was winning the Italian Open in 1985.

 In 1985 she became the first Italian woman to win the Italian Open since Annelies Ullstein-Bossi won in 1950.
-Ullstein-Bossi, Reggi, and 2014 finalist Sara Errani are the only Italian women to reach the singles final of Italy's top tennis tournament since World War II.
+Ullstein-Bossi, Reggi, the 2014 finalist Sara Errani and Jasmine Paolini in 2025 are the only Italian women to reach the singles final of Italy's top tennis tournament since World War II.

 Reggi finished her career with five singles titles and four doubles titles.
 She was a member of the Italian Fed Cup team from 1982 through 1991 and the Italian Olympic Team in 1988 and 1992.
 She had career victories over Steffi Graf, Chris Evert, Evonne Goolagong, Jana Novotná, Hana Mandlíková, Manuela Maleeva, Nathalie Tauziat, Helena Suková, Claudia Kohde-Kilsch, Zina Garrison, and Jo Durie.